Warning to Candidates

 - You must attend all examinations to which you are allocated on your personal timetable.
 Misreading the timetable will NOT be accepted as a satisfactory explanation for your absence.

-- You WILL be invoiced if you fail to attend an examination that has been paid for by SCHOOL.
+- You MAY be invoiced if you fail to attend an examination that has been paid for by SCHOOL.

 - If you are absent from an examination due to illness, please notify School as early as possible by telephone on 0161 865 2293.
 This number has an answer phone for out-of-hours messages.
 We shall advise you if a formal medical certificate will be required but it is always best to obtain one.

 All arrangements with regards to extra time, readers, rest breaks and the use of a laptop, etc., have been applied for in co-operation with the SEN department.
 These concessions must be the student’s ‘Normal Way of Working’ in class and progress tests etc.

 - After the results have been issued in August candidates are able to request access to their examination scripts from the awarding bodies.
 A fee is charged.
 There are two types of access to script services available to candidates.
 These are: Original scripts and Photocopied scripts.

 - Many candidates often wish to see their examination script in order to decide whether or not to have the paper remarked.
 If this is the case then you must request a photocopy of the script.
 You are unable to choose the original script option because once a script has been returned to a centre from the awarding bodies then its security has been compromised.
 If, however, you are not planning on requesting a remark then you can request the original script.

 - If you want to request a script then you must collect the relevant form from the Examinations Office and return it by the appropriate deadline.

 Please note: GCSE students are sometimes only able to request original scripts.

 Punctuality is important.
 Exams start at 9.00am or 1.15pm.
 You must be outside the exam room at least 15 minutes before the start time.
 Late students might not be given the full exam time.